aaronbloomfield/pdr/tutorials/02-lldb/index.md

 ### Running the Debugger ###

 After you enter the code (remember: if you spot the errors do not correct them -- we will use the debugger to find them!), compile the code.
 If you plan on using the debugger, you have to specifically tell clang++ to include debugging information.
-To do that, enter the --g flag.
+To do that, enter the `-g` flag.
 For example, enter:

 ```
 clang++ -Wall -g -o lab2 debug.cpp